grahammauer/Chemotaxis_Summer_2022/readme.txt

 I am adapting it to be more efficient, save the output, and visualize the data.

-The simulation is run in MATLAB, then the results are visualized in Python3.
+The simulation is run in MATLAB, then the results are analyzed in Python3.